CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 ## Port Level Packet Trimming with Default Profile

-If you want to use the {{<link url="#packet-trimming-with-default-profile" text="default packet trimming profile">}} instead of configuring all the settings above, run the following commands:
+If you want to use the {{<link url="#packet-trimming-with-default-profile" text="default packet trimming profile">}} instead of configuring all the settings above, run the following commands to:
+- Set the default packet trimming profile `packet-trim-default`.
+- Set the DSCP remark to be at the port level.
+- Apply the port profiles.
+The default packet trimming profile uses the following port profiles:
+  - `lossy-multi-tc-host-group` sets the DSCP remark value to 21 for switch priority 4 on the downlink to hosts.
+  - `lossy-multi-tc-network-group` sets the DSCP remark value to 11 for switch priority 4 on the uplink to the network.

 ```
 cumulus@switch:~$ nv set system forwarding packet-trim packet-trim-default
 cumulus@leaf01:~$ nv set system forwarding packet-trim remark dscp port-level
+cumulus@leaf01:~$ nv set interface swp1-16 qos remark profile lossy-multi-tc-host-group
+cumulus@leaf01:~$ nv set interface swp17-32 qos remark profile lossy-multi-tc-network-group
 cumulus@switch:~$ nv config apply
 ```

-The default packet trimming profile uses the following port profiles:
-- `lossy-multi-tc-host-group` sets the DSCP remark value to 21 for switch priority 4 on the downlink to hosts.
-- `lossy-multi-tc-network-group` sets the DSCP remark value to 11 for switch priority 4 on the uplink to the network.

 ## Port Level Packet Trimming with RoCE